jezzsantos/saastack/docs/design-principles/0020-api-framework.md

 since all the code above, is:

-1. Is very boiler-plate, tedious to type out for every endpoint, and can easily lead to typos
+1. Is very boilerplate, tedious to type out for every endpoint, and can easily lead to typos
 2. It repeats the same things in every handler class (like the constructor and fields)
 3. There is no design-time binding between the minimal API route registration and the MediatR handler to make sure they are properly bound when things change
 4. You need to maintain 2 pieces of code together when you make changes, otherwise the API just stops responding!